UnclePetros/OriFlagTess/README.md

 OriFlagTess is an origami design software dedicated to calculate and construct single flagstone molecules.

+## Main features
+- Real-time simulation of the crease pattern of a specific "flagstone" molecule
+- Possibility to save a molecule crease pattern in svg format.

 ## Prerequisites

 In order to run the software .NET Framework 4.72 is required.